NC3-LU/TestingPlatform/SECURITY.md

 ## Reporting a Vulnerability

-If you think you have found a potential security issue in MOSP, do not open directly a GitHub issue.
+If you think you have found a potential security issue, do not open directly a GitHub issue.
 Please email us.
 You can contact [opensource@nc3.lu](mailto:opensource@nc3.lu).